GET YOUR FREE HR STRATEGY SESSION

 • Run career information seminars: Seminars are a chance to bring in different specialists who can talk about what they do and answer questions from the team.
 This is a chance to introduce a variety of experiences and expand the employee’s vision of their own career.

 • Hold career advice sessions: Most employees would appreciate the chance to discuss their future with a career planning expert.
-This can be someone from HR, or you can offer career coaching as one of your benefits.
+This can be someone from Human Resources or a local leader.
+Alternatively, you can offer career coaching as one of your benefits.

 Planning your career is tough, and people at all levels would benefit from good advice.
 If you can provide this guidance, employees will see that you are genuinely interested in their career development.

 The previous steps were all about clarifying what the employee wants and what the organization needs.
-Career pathing is about matching these requirements, creating a win-win for all involved.
+Implementing career pathing is about matching these requirements, creating a win-win for all involved.

 But a career path document by itself is worthless.
 Career paths only have value when you support them with meaningful investment in training and development.
 Here’s what you need to do:

-• Map out skills gaps: Document the skills, certification and experience that each employee will require to reach their career goals.
+• Map out skills gaps: Document the skills, certification and growth opportunities that each employee will require to reach their career goals.

-• Define a corresponding training plan: Define a training plan for each skills requirement.
+• Define a corresponding training plan: Define a training roadmap for each skills requirement.
 This might involve education, certification, getting more experience, or networking with other professionals.

 • Set attainable milestones: Achievable targets will help employees feel like their careers are moving forward.
 It will also make it easier to keep track of individual progress.